gvwilson/10-accessible/README.md

 Appendix 1 summarizes its recommendations, and can be used as a checklist.

+## Tip 3: Design for the web but check the print version.

+The paper of the future might be an interactive computational notebook, but the paper of today is still exactly that: paper.
+Even disregarding accessibility issues, saving an HTML page as a PDF usually doesn't produce an attractive result.
+Whether you use WYSIWYG tools like Microsoft Word and Google Docs, or document compilers like LaTeX and R Markdown, you should save both HTML and PDF directly rather than trying to convert one to the other.

+Web pages are more typographically constrained than printed pages, so you should limit your design to things browsers can directly support, and you should use web markup in semantically correct ways.
+For example,
+you should only use heading tags for headings, not as a way to enlarge text, and should only use tables to display data, not to create two-column layouts for pages.

-## Tip 3: Use tools to check for accessibility issues.
+## Tip 4: Use tools to check for accessibility issues.

-FIXME
+Accessibility guidelines can be overwhelming, even for people who are familiar with them, so use software tools to check for common problems.
+For example,

-- E.g., [WebAIM WAVE](https://wave.webaim.org/) is a browser plugin that checks for common problems (some of which are described below)
+[WebAIM WAVE](https://wave.webaim.org/) is a browser plugin that checks things like:

-- (Liz) [Microsoft](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f) now has accessibility checking features in Word and maybe other Office software.
+- web pages have title metadata
+- images have `alt` text
+- tables have headers
+- heading tags are used in the correct order
+  (i.e., the first is level 1, there are only level 2 headings directly below it)
+- text and background colors are different enough to be read easily

+[Microsoft Word](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f) now comes with an accessibility checker as well.
-- (Liz) [Microsoft](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f) now has accessibility checking features in Word and maybe other Office software.
-Understand that these tools are not infallable, and often don't point out if a page is just hard to understand the layout and logic of because a screen reader presents information linearly regardless of how it appears on the screen.
-Ideally, humans would be engaged in accessibility testing, but their expertise needs to be compensated.
+These tools are not infallible: for example, they often don't point whether a page's styling makes it hard to understand because screen readers present information linearly even when clever tricks with CSS rearrange the apparent order of material on the screen.
+However,
+by catching common issues they leave you more time to look at ones that still require human intervention.

+PDFs found in the wild are notorious for being inaccessible.
+In particular,
+PDFs generated from PowerPoint slides are usually incomprehensible to screen readers, and almost always lack alt-text descriptions of diagrams, pictures, and data visualizations.
-- (Silvia) [As shared by Liz on Twitter](https://twitter.com/DogGeneticsLLC/status/1442555621170192386?s=20), PDFs found in the wild are notorious for being inaccessible.
-If you _have_ to submit a document as a PDF (for example, a supplementary document (rule 9)), ensure that any accessibility practices you implement in the original document are not lost in the conversion process.
-WebAIM provides techniques for how to [convert to PDF and maintain accessibility](https://webaim.org/techniques/acrobat/converting#save).
+If you have to submit a document as a PDF
+(for example, as a supplementary document as discussed in Tip 10), ensure that any accessibility aids you implement in the original document are not lost in the conversion process.

-## Tip 4: Design for print and the web.

-FIXME

-- The paper of the future might be an interactive computational notebook, but the paper of today is still exactly that: a paper

-- Even disregarding accessibility issues, saving an HTML page as a PDF usually doesn't produce an attractive result

-- (Liz) use HTML, Markdown, or other formatting semantically correctly.
-Use headings only as headings, not as a way to emphasize text.
-Use tables for the display of data, but not to lay out pages.
+WebAIM provides guidelines for [converting to PDF](https://webaim.org/techniques/acrobat/converting#save).

 ## Tip 5: Data visualization